-Currently, silt build-up in catch basins is cleaned out three times per year.
+Currently, silt build-up in catch basins is cleaned out three times per year in April, September, and December.
 GLPS uses outside contractors, or the City of Grand Ledge, equipped with vacuum ("vac") trucks.
 Materials extracted from catch basins will be properly disposed off-site.
 GLPS will request and retain disposal manifests or load ticket from the contractors.

 The catch basin at the Operations Center is equipped with an oil/water separator and the water is discharged to the sanitary sewer system.
-The oil/water separator is emptied three times per year by a licensed waste hauler and the material is properly disposed off-site.
+The oil/water separator is emptied three times per year by a licensed waste hauler and the material is transported off-site for properly disposal.

 Contractors will be required to follow best management practices for dewatering and disposal of materials extracted from catch basins, as described in the DEQ compliance assistance document, Catch Basin Cleaning Activities Guidance Document.
-Forms to certify the contractor's familiarity and intent to comply with the document are located in Appendix G, Section 6.
+Forms to certify the contractor's familiarity and intent to comply with the document are located in Appendix D.